filip-husnik/pseudofinder/README.md

 1. Include an optional FPKM cut-off when there are RNA-Seq data available.

-2. Improve logic for ORFs on contigs ends broken by assembly issues (e.g. metagenome-assembled genomes).
+2. Improve logic for ORFs on contig ends broken by assembly issues (e.g. metagenome-assembled genomes).

 3. Check if the ORFs called as pseudogenes do not represent individual protein domains that can exists and evolve independently of the rest of the original multi-domain protein chain (PFAM?)